 We had one final hurdle with this application.
 It required a copy of our Unabridged Marriage Certificate with Apostille.
 We requested this from the South African authorities using an external agency.
 This requirement was expensive and is a complete overkill for this document.
 Anyway, that's what the rules demanded, so we complied.

 Converting my Driver's Licence

 Another requirement for a driver's licence conversion is a medical clearance.
-I made an appointment and I saw a local doctor where I passed a cursory exam.
+I made an appointment and saw a local doctor, where I passed a cursory exam.
 But, as he was trying to enter the results into the computer system, there was a problem.
 It needed my user identification number from the Portuguese medical system.

 Once we found it, the registration was another uncomplicated process.
 I was registered on the system and out of the office in 20 minutes.
-With this number, I made another appointment to get the medical certificate.
+With this number, I made another appointment to finalise the medical certificate.

 A few minutes after arriving in the doctor's waiting room, it started filling up with older people.
-It struck me that like in many western countries there are too many unhealthy old people.
-However I was first in line and soon left with my medical certificate.
+It struck me that, like in many Western countries, there are too many unhealthy old people.
+However, I was first in line and soon left with my medical certificate.

 So where are we now in our move to Portugal?